 In Love and War is a 1958 CinemaScope and DeLuxe Color film set in World War II, directed by Philip Dunne.

-It is based on the 1957 novel The Big War by Anton Myrer who was a former Marine wounded during the Second Battle of Guam in 1944.
+It is based on the 1957 novel The Big War by Anton Myrer (his second novel) who was a former Marine wounded during the Second Battle of Guam in 1944.

 The film traces the progress of three Marines on shore leave in San Francisco during World War II.
 One of the men, Nico (Jeffrey Hunter), is a seasoned, decorated platoon sergeant; the second, Frankie (Robert Wagner), is a perennial goof-off, who drinks too much; and the third, Alan (Bradford Dillman), is an intellectual from a wealthy family.
 He has joined the Marines, despite his father’s protests.